hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 - Add custom data types to the trace and have the frontend render them specially using JS visualization libraries such as d3.

-- Take advantage of OPT's (still undocumented) ability to print arbitrary HTML/CSS/JS to the canvas (just like how it can print stdout output to a text box).
-Thus, we create custom data structure classes with printHTML() methods that print their representation in HTML format.
+- Take advantage of OPT's (still-undocumented) ability to print arbitrary HTML/CSS/JS to the canvas (just like how it can print stdout output to a text box).
+This enables us to create custom data structure classes with printHTML() methods that print their graphical representation to the web page canvas.
 The dream here is to be able to write pure-Python modules for each custom data type, which can "pretty-print" as HTML/CSS/JS.